Massachusetts Housing Court

 The Massachusetts Housing Court (also known as the Housing Court Department of the Trial Court) is a trial court in Massachusetts that hears eviction cases, small claims cases, and civil actions involving personal injury, property damage, breach of contract, discrimination, and other claims.
 The Housing Court also hears code enforcement actions and appeals of local zoning board decisions that affect residential housing.
-The Housing court is led by Chief Justice Diana H. Horan and Deputy Court Administrator Benjamin O. Adeyinka.
+The Housing court is led by Chief Justice Diana H. Horan.
 The Housing Court has 15 judges and covers all fourteen counties of the Commonwealth.
 The Housing Court has 6 divisions: Central, Eastern, Metro South, Northeast, Southeast, and Western.

 In civil matters, Housing Court judges conduct both jury and jury-waived trials, and determine with finality any matter within the court's subject matter jurisdiction.
 Cases from the housing court may be appealed to the Massachusetts Appeals Court.